T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "A drink, you Imp.
 Apparently they don't serve it here."
 A queer sound of higher pitch than its voice sounded from deep within the Automaton.
 "Hic - Alaegor damn it!
 Hic" Aaron slammed a gauntlet against its chest, a loud clang sounded, like a hollow metal drum.
 "Ha!
 The metal man has the 'iccups!
 Ha!"
 Michael downed the rest of his tankard and fell back into the barstool next to Aaron's.
-Natalie chuckled to herself, and made her way back to the party's
+Natalie chuckled to herself, and made her way back to the party's booth.
+On her way, she noticed a pair of young scholars playing a dice game of betting at one of the tables. *Jibber-Jab*.